Writing Resources

 1. I think a general curiosity about life shows up on the page.
 Being interested in people and ideas, and seeking out different experiences, is not just good for you as a writer, but good for you as a person.

-2. Never be discouraged by your messy first draft; that’s just you telling yourself the story.
+2. Never be discouraged if you have a messy first draft; that’s usually just you telling yourself the story.
 You’ll shape it for a reader when you edit.
 (Unless you are someone who edits while you write!)

 3. Accept yourself as you are.
 You face yourself when you write, so the clearer your relationship is with yourself, the clearer you can speak to the reader.